25 Ways to be Healthy in 2019

 Your gut is where nearly 80% of your immune system lives and where up to 95% of your serotonin (the primary neurotransmitter responsible for your mood) is produced.
 That’s why if your gut is unhealthy or out of balance, chances are that you have symptoms ranging from bloating and gas to depression to skin disorders, to name a few.

-Be sure you’re nourishing good bacteria in your microbiome with foods and supplements like collagen, bone broth, fermented foods (e.g. kimchi, sauerkraut, kefir, miso and kombucha), bitter leafy greens, digestive enzymes, a probiotic supplement and prebiotic foods (like flax and chia seeds, coconut, jicama, garlic and leeks).
+Be sure you’re nourishing good bacteria in your microbiome with foods and supplements like collagen, bone broth, fermented foods (e.g. kimchi, sauerkraut, kefir, miso and kombucha), bitter leafy greens, digestive enzymes, a probiotic supplement (my favorite is Seed’s Daily Synbiotic–go here to use the code ROOTANDREVEL to get 15% off your first month!) and prebiotic foods (like flax and chia seeds, coconut, jicama, garlic and leeks).

 4) Ditch the sugar.

 Sugar negatively impacts just about every organ in the body.
 Ingesting too much added sugar increases your risk of dying from cardiovascular disease, getting conditions like Leaky Gut, Non-Alcoholic Fatty Liver Disease, Type 2 Diabetes, and certain cancers like colon, breast, intestinal and esophageal. (source)

 While I am a firm believer in the 80:20 rule, it’s still best to reduce your sugar intake as much as possible.
 Is it your birthday?
 Then have cake, for pete’s sake!
 Just don’t make sugar part of your daily intake, especially the really notorious kinds like refined white sugar and high fructose corn syrup.

 For the full scoop on sugar, read our detailed Ultimate Guide to Healthy Natural Sweeteners.